 - Lentibulariaceae (to include Pinguicula, Genlisea and Utricularia)

-Please note that some of the genera listed above (marked with an asterisk *) are not carnivorous or only sub-carnivorous, depending on the definition of plant carnivory applied.
+Please note that some of the genera listed above (marked with an asterisk *) are not carnivorous.
 They have been included because they are frequently associated with carnivorous plants in the horticultural practice or because they are closely related to carnivorous plants.
-Other sub-carnivorous groups (e.g. Bromeliaceae) are not included because they are covered by other IRAs.
+Other groups with carnivorous species (e.g. Bromeliaceae) are not included because they are covered by other ICRAs.
 The generic names will include all synonyms or segregations (e.g. Utricularia will include Biovularia and Polypompholyx).
 Thus, the denomination classes are the genera listed in their widest taxonomic circumscription.